soler-he/sep_tools/README.md

 4. Create a new virtual environment (e.g., `conda create --name sep_tools python=3.12`, or `python -m venv venv_sep_tools` if you don't use miniforge/conda).
 5. Activate the just created virtual environment (e.g., `conda activate sep_tools`, or `source venv_sep_tools/bin/activate` if you don't use miniforge/conda).
 6. Install the Python dependencies from the *requirements.txt* file with `pip install -r requirements.txt`

+### Update

+To update the tools to the latest version, just [download this file](https://github.com/soler-he/sep_tools/archive/refs/heads/main.zip) and extract it.
+Note that changes that you made to the Notebooks will be overwritten if you extract into the same directory as used in the initial installation; in this case we recommend you make a copy of your edited version.

+The tools are continuously updated with small changes.
+After bigger updates, release versions are tagged and indexed at [Zenodo](https://doi.org/10.5281/zenodo.15058293).
+You can see the latest release version in the right sidebar of the repository (above Contributors) or get a full list at [soler-he/sep_tools/releases](https://github.com/soler-he/sep_tools/releases).

 ## Usage